Major League Baseball luxury tax: 2022–present

 The first $3.5 million funds player benefits.
-Half of the remaining sum is then used to fund contributions to MLBPA players’ individual retirement accounts.
+Half of the remaining sum is then used to fund contributions to MLBPA players' individual retirement accounts.
 The other half of the remaining sum is then distributed by the commissioner to payee clubs that have grown their non-media net local revenue over a multi-year period.
-This incentivizes clubs to increase ticket sales, fan engagement, and other revenue generators that most likely rely on increasing payroll, rather than under the old system which allowed teams to not increase payroll and still collect from tax payors.
+This incentivizes clubs to increase ticket sales, fan engagement, and other revenue generators that most likely rely on increasing payroll, rather than under the old system which allowed teams to not increase payroll and still collect from tax payers.

-Other MLB revenue sharing policies
+Other revenue sharing policies

 With the 2002 CBA, the MLB introduced revenue sharing in an attempt to further level the playing field.
 Each team sends in 31% of their local net revenues into a putative pool.
 Local net revenue is described as gross revenue from ticket sales, concessions, etc. minus central revenue from television and radio deals minus actual stadium expenses.
 This pool will then be distributed equally to all 30 teams, regardless of how much each paid.
 Teams that paid more than they were distributed are labeled as payors, and teams that received more than they contributed are labeled as payees.
 This system is a direct way for poorer teams to get more money from the richer teams to level the competitive balance.

-The 2022 CBA increased this percentage from 31% to 48%.
-It also added draft penalties.
-Revenue sharing payees cannot receive a top six pick three years in a row and revenue sharing payors cannot receive a top six pick twice in a row.
+The 2017 CBA increased this percentage from 31% to 48%.
+The 2022 CBA added draft penalties.
+Revenue-sharing payees cannot receive a top six pick three years in a row and revenue-sharing payors cannot receive a top six pick twice in a row.
 Teams that fall into either of these two categories cannot have a draft pick better than tenth in their affected year.

-Reception across the league
+Reception

 The effectiveness of this tax is still uncertain among MLB owners, as they take different approaches to the situation.
 Because of increasing tax levels when the cap is exceeded in consecutive years, there is an incentive to reset to the year one tax rate.
 That increasing incremental penalty can affect a team's decision regarding whether to retain a key player when they are already over the threshold, as they may be averse to paying a substantial fee.
 Some owners have stated that they will spend whatever they want as long as it is beneficial to the team, whereas others admit that it can handicap the team a lot in the long run.